“I had never seen any place like Texas Center for Proton Therapy. At the end, I was actually sad to leave.”

-Breast cancer is the second-deadliest cancer among American women (the first is lung cancer).
+Breast cancer is the second-deadliest cancer among American women.
 Other than adopting a healthier lifestyle, early detection with regular mammograms remains the single most effective way for combating the disease.
-According to the American Cancer Society, women diagnosed with breast cancer that has not spread outside the breast have a higher survival rate.
-Steady declines in breast cancer mortality among women since 1989 have been attributed to a combination of early detection and improvements in treatment.
+Women diagnosed with breast cancer that has not spread outside the breast have a 99 percent survival rate.
+Steady declines in mortality among women since 1989 have been attributed to a combination of early detection and improvements in treatment.

 Breast Cancer Statistics